remiges-aniket/serversage/trace_metrics_serversage/auto_Instrumentation/README.md

 For testing auto instrumentation, we can use the docker compose.

 To run the example, bring up the services using the command.
+Go inside folder `./go_auto/svc` open terminal in this dir

 ```
-docker compose up
+docker compose up --build
 ```

 Now, you can hit the server using the below commands